-Ultraviolet (UV) rays – from the sun and other sources like tanning beds – are the primary cause of skin cancer.
-Too much exposure can also cause sunburn, eye damage and premature wrinkles.
-But shielding your skin with clothing, broad-spectrum sunscreen of sun protection factor (SPF) 30 or higher, and staying in the shade can help lower your risk.
+Ultraviolet (UV) rays – from the sun and other sources like tanning beds – are the #1 cause of skin cancer.
+Too much exposure can also cause sunburn, eye damage, and premature wrinkles.
+Staying in the shade, shielding your skin with clothing, and using a broad-spectrum sunscreen with a sun protection factor (SPF) of at least 30 can help lower your risk.

 Take these steps to stay sun-safe:

-- Cover up: When you are out in the sun, wear clothing and a wide-brimmed hat to protect as much skin as possible.
-Protect your eyes with sunglasses that block at least 99% of UV light.
+- Cover up: When you are out, wear clothing and a wide-brimmed hat to protect as much skin as possible.
+Protect your eyes with wrap-around sunglasses that block at least 99% of UV light.

-- Use a broad spectrum sunscreen with SPF of at least 30: Be sure to reapply at least every 2 hours, as well as after swimming or sweating.
+- Use a broad-spectrum sunscreen with an SPF of at least 30: Reapply at least every 2 hours, as well as after swimming or sweating.